Shadkoech/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script changes working directory to home directory
+This script displays the files of the current directory in long format